Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Related Work

 \section{Related Work}

 \textbf{Frequency regulation in data centers:} Previous data center frequency regulation service works target techniques such as DVFS, stored energy devices, and coordinating local power generators, primarily target batch workloads and operate on 15-minute intervals, which are insufficient for the 2-second adjustments required for frequency regulation~\cite{chen-energyqare:-2019,chen-data-2014,Chen2013,Chen2014,jahanshahi2022powermorph,wang2019frequency,183116}.
 PowerMorph~\cite{jahanshahi2022powermorph} addresses this with millisecond-level QoS.
-However, it targets CPU only which limits the amount of regulation provision in modern data centers.
+However, it targets only CPUs, which limits the amount of regulation provision in modern data centers.
 Additionally, using UPS systems for regulation services is costly and reduces their lifespan, as they are primarily designed for backup power~\cite{6307771}.

 \textbf{Other demand response in data centers: } Significant prior works have explored data center demand response services at hourly-granularity to improve the reliability of power grids under stress, such as load shedding during power emergencies or load shifting.
 There are several strategies, such as temporal and spatial load shifting/job migration~\cite{liu2011,xing2023carbonresponder,dou2017carbon,luo2013temporal,limitations,google_demand_response}, voluntary load reduction and power capping ~\cite{Adaptive-DVFS}, through techniques like Dynamic Voltage and Frequency Scaling (DVFS)~\cite{wu-precise-2018,Cochran2011-PackAndCap}, thread packing~\cite{Cochran2011-PackAndCap, chow2021energy}, and co-scheduling~\cite{hsu-smoothoperator-2018, jahanshahi2020gpu, kiran2}.
-These traditional data center demand response mechanisms cannot be directly applied to provide frequency regulation services as solutions require hour-scale responsiveness and cannot be responsive at second-scale.
+These traditional data center demand response mechanisms operates at an hour-scale, making it too slow for second-scale frequency regulation.

 \textbf{Carbon-aware data centers: } Many prior studies, have explored carbon-aware policies, such as temporal and spatial (geographical) workload shifting, carbon-aware scheduling, net-zero data centers, etc.~\cite{Li2012-ISwitch,goiri2011greenslot,Li2011-SolarCore,Li2013-Chameleon,liu2011,dou2017carbon, luo2013temporal,lin2023adapting,CarbonScaler,10.1145/3698038.3698542, limitations}.
 More recently, Carbon Explorer \cite{acun2023carbon-explorer} explores the trade-off between reducing operational carbon and increasing embodied carbon from infrastructure manufacturing.
 Carbon Responder~\cite{xing2023carbonresponder}, proposed a framework that develops performance-aware power allocation policies to reduce carbon emissions during periods of high grid carbon intensity.
 While these prior works are aware of the power grid's carbon intensity, these prior works do not actively participate to improve grid reliability or account for carbon emissions of regulation reserves.